Mount Greville

 The local Uragapul people call this mountain, Meebatboogan, meaning place where the eagles rest.
 In 1828, the mountain was named after the Scottish botanist Robert Kaye Greville by the European explorer Allan Cunningham.

 Palm Gorge is situated on Mount Greville.
 This narrow gorge contains a nearly pure stand of Piccabeen Palms.

 The easiest path to the summit is via the south-eastern track which passes through stands of Eucalyptus dura at higher altitudes.
 After rain, climbing the mountain can be dangerous due to slippery rocks and the path's proximity to sheer cliffs.

-Mount Greville Is widely known to resemble a Kangaroo.